bebraw/reload.js/README.md

 r.play(); // set the thing on
 ```

-In addition to "ui" and "play" methods there's a "stop" method.
+In addition to "ui" and "play" methods there are "stop" and "interval" (get/set) methods.

 License
 -------